Baking chicken breasts was my culinary Achilles’ heel for years.

 If the juices that run out of it are clear, it’s done.
 If the juice runs pinkish or red, pop the chicken back into the oven for a few more minutes.

-The U.S. Department of Agriculture recommends cooking raw poultry to the internal temperature of 165 degrees F. If you want to be doubly sure you’re chicken is cooked correctly, you can use a food thermometer.
+The U.S. Department of Agriculture recommends cooking raw poultry to the internal temperature of 165 degrees F. If you want to be doubly sure your chicken is cooked correctly, you can use a food thermometer.